Original post written in 2019; updated March 2026

 1. There is a plane at your gate

-SEA is the eighth busiest airport in the country, so most gates have little downtime.
+SEA is the 11th busiest airport in the country, so most gates have little downtime.
 Every year, each airline is annually assigned a number of leased gates based on their passenger traffic.
 Your airline plans how it will use its gates at the airport in advance according to their schedule.
-Of course, the unexpected is always expected, like planes arriving early or pushing back from gates late.
+Of course, the unexpected can happen, such as bad weather, staffing shortages, mechanical delays, or late push backs from the gate.
+Airlines decide how to manage the rotation of their aircraft at all their gates in all these situations.
+Sometimes the decisions can be difficult and result in delays.

 2. There is no ground crew or staff available